mokgadiphasha/Just_Do_It/README.md

 To install and set up this project locally, follow these steps:

 1. **Clone the repository:**
-   - In your terminal ,git clone git@github.com:your-username/Just_Do_It.git .
+   - git clone git@github.com:your-username/Just_Do_It.git .
    - cd Just_Do_It

 2.  **Build the project using Maven:**